 Let’s look at how a muscle may become weakened through muscle trauma, ie. jolts, jars, falls, accidents, etc.

 Exercising a muscle that has been damaged via trauma won’t turn it back on.
 Specific exercises may strengthen muscles around the damaged muscle, but the damaged muscle will continue to stay weak.
 Ask anybody who has done specific exercises after an injury.
 As soon as they stop doing them, the problem comes right back.
-We use Applied Kinesiology to help us find the muscles that have been weakened through trauma…but that’s just the beginning.
-We also use it to restore normal function of the weak muscle.
-In other words, we turn the muscle back on!
+I use Applied Kinesiology to help me find the muscles that have been weakened through trauma…but that’s just the beginning.
+I also use it to restore normal function of the weak muscle.
+In other words, I turn the muscle back on!

 The body has within it and surrounding it an electrical network or grid, which is pure energy.
 Because energy runs through the muscles in your body, if anything impacts your electrical system that does not maintain or enhance your body’s balance, your muscles will virtually “short circuit” or weaken (don’t worry, only temporarily).
 Things that might have an impact on your electrical system are thoughts and emotions, foods, and other substances.
 Using your muscles, through Applied Kinesiology we can find what events or emotions “weaken” or “strengthen” your body.

 What’s exciting about this is that Applied Kinesiology requires no specific exercises, and no weights, pulleys, or rubber bands!
-Even more exciting is the fact that, once a muscle is turned on, it won’t need to be turned on again.
+What is exciting is the fact that, once a muscle is turned on, it won’t need to be turned on again.
 It is now working 100%, for life!
-That is unless you injure it again.
+That is of course unless you injure it again.